Please ensure Javascript is enabled for purposes of website accessibility

 Overview

 Do you love looking at and creating images?
 If you are keen to develop your understanding of photography and graphic based communication, then this course is ideal for you.
 Gain a thorough understanding of traditional darkroom techniques, as well as cutting edge digital photographic processes.
 You will learn how to master Adobe Photoshop, Illustrator and other software used in industry.
 You will research a wide array of artists to discover how they go about producing their work, and allow their work to inform your ideas.
-Taught by a team of professional and experienced photographers and graphics professionals, you will also get the opportunity to visit galleries and attend exhibitions throughout your course.
+Taught by a team of experienced photographers and graphics professionals, you will also get the opportunity to visit galleries and attend exhibitions throughout your course.
 All of this will help you to build a portfolio to enable you to progress to university or work.

 You will learn studio lighting, location photography, food photography, portrait photography, black and white, traditional dark room printing, traditional cut and paste, digital graphics, infographics, Photoshop, Illustrator, Illustration, industry practice, contextual researching and much more.
-You also have opportunities to pursue your own particular area of interest within either discipline during self directed projects.
+You also have opportunities to pursue your own particular area of interest within either discipline during self-directed projects.

 Visits to London-based and local museums/ galleries will provide you with additional insight into the work of other artists and designers.
 The course may also offer an art study tour within the UK and/or European countries.
 The course will culminate in an exhibition of your own work.